leminhtuan2015/Today-I-Learn/mobile_ios/Apple_Common_Rejected.md

 * Minimum function
   * The content of app is very common, it can be get from web, internet

+* Asking for access
+  * Asking for access in Info.plit file is not clear

 * Metadata rejected
   * Description too short